 - Click the Restore configuration option or similar name (exact name will vary depending on the router).

 - Restart the router to apply the new configuration.

 Can I change NAT types with other well-known VPNs?

-ExpressVPN also allows you to use an Open or Moderate NAT Type connection to be able to host and join games online at will.
+With ExpressVPN NAT type can be changed as you can use it for an Open or Moderate NAT Type connection.
+It will allow you to join and host games online at will.